leticiahaule/jumpgame/jumpgame.md

-this is my jump game
+this is my cool game